rapidsai/cugraph/datasets/README.md

 **hollywood** : A graph of movie actors where vertices are actors, and two actors are joined by an edge whenever they appeared in a movie together.
 **soc-twitter-2010** : A network of follower relationships from a snapshot of Twitter in 2010, where an edge from i to j indicates that j is a follower of i.

+_NOTE: the benchmark datasets were converted to a CSV format from their original format described in the reference URL below, and in doing so had edge weights and isolated vertices discarded._

 ## Reference
 The SuiteSparse Matrix Collection (formerly the University of Florida Sparse Matrix Collection) : https://sparse.tamu.edu/